NiceTSY/nice-cypher-add-ons/README.md

 > <p align="justify"> This module follow the <a href="https://www.montecookgames.com/fan-use-policy/">Fan Use Policy</a> from Monte Cook Games, and therefore does not contains anything from the books. </p>

+> <p align="justify"> This module include some icons from Games-Icons, they are provided under the terms of the Creative Commons 3.0 BY license.
+Available on <a href="https://game-icons.net">https://game-icons.net</a>.

 ## Scripts

 <p align="justify">